 However, if we want to improve it, or if we’ve over-exerted ourselves (thus causing injury), a dietary supplement containing collagen can help speed up healing time and reduce the risk of re-injury.

 Inflammation and Healing: Collagen and Amino Acids

-Collagen contains the amino acids proline and glycine, which are natural anti-inflammatories and remarkable immune system enhancers.
+Collagen contains the non essential amino acids proline and glycine, which are natural anti-inflammatories and remarkable immune system enhancers.
 As the immune system is the first to respond when it comes to healing, from a cold to a damaged knee, it’s important to maintain it.
 These amino acids can help reduce any damaging inflammation around an injury so it can start healing.